itislu/42tools/guides/open-webui.md

 3. Add your API key here: `Workspace > Functions > Anthropic (settings icon) > Default`

+4. Enable the Anthropic function (toggle on the right)

-4. In order to use any models from Anthropic, you need to add some credit balance to your Anthropic account here: https://console.anthropic.com/settings/plans
+5. In order to use any models from Anthropic, you need to add some credit balance to your Anthropic account here: https://console.anthropic.com/settings/plans

+6. Refresh the page